|

 But it is simultaneously conscious that it has vital strength of 5

-majority units in PSUs, a substantial following ranging from 15 to 35%
+majority units in PSUs, a substantial following ranging from 15 to 35% in

-at about 40000 in PSBs is a significant factor and its leading role on
+about 40000 in PSBs is a significant factor and its leading role on

 matters has now earned it space in national spectrum.
 It has been bold